jwarz/data-scientists-tools/introduction-to-statistics-in-r/readme.md

     ## [1] 0.8076923

+Brilliant binomial simulation!
+In this simulated year, Amir won 0.8 deals on average each week.

 ## Calculating binomial probabilities

 Just as in the last exercise, assume that Amir wins 30% of deals.
 He